-(b) Notwithstanding any provision herein to the contrary, if the Participant's employment with the Company is terminated by the Company in connection with a Qualifying Disposition, as determined by the Company in its sole discretion, other than for Cause, and regardless of whether the Participant is then eligible for Retirement or is offered employment with the acquiror or successor, then:

-- (i) a prorated number of the unvested Performance RSUs determined in accordance with the provisions of Section 3(a) had those provisions applied shall remain subject to adjustment for performance as provided in Section 2(a) above, including if such termination of employment occurs during the First Tranche Performance Period or Second Tranche Performance Period, and shall be settled in accordance with the provisions of Section 3(a); and - (ii) the remaining number of the unvested Performance RSUs that would have otherwise been forfeited had the provisions of Section 3(a) applied shall remain subject to adjustment for performance as provided in Section 2(a) above, including if such termination of employment occurs during the First Tranche Performance Period or Second Tranche Performance Period, and any such Performance-Adjusted RSUs will vest and be settled in accordance with the provisions of Section 4, subject to any applicable taxes under Section 7 upon such vesting and settlement.
+- (b) Notwithstanding any provision herein to the contrary, if the Participant's employment with the Company is terminated by the Company in connection with a Qualifying Disposition, as determined by the Company in its sole discretion, other than for Cause, and regardless of whether the Participant is then eligible for Retirement or is offered employment with the acquiror or successor, then: - (i) a prorated number of the unvested Performance RSUs determined in accordance with the provisions of Section 3(a) had those provisions applied shall remain subject to adjustment for performance as provided in Section 2(a) above, including if such termination of employment occurs during the Performance Period, and shall be settled in accordance with the provisions of Section 3(a); and - (ii) the remaining number of the unvested Performance RSUs that would have otherwise been forfeited had the provisions of Section 3(a) applied shall remain subject to adjustment for performance as provided in Section 2(a) above, including if such termination of employment occurs during the Performance Period, and any such Performance-Adjusted RSUs will vest and be settled in accordance with the provisions of Section 4, subject to any applicable taxes under Section 7 upon such vesting and settlement.

-Notwithstanding the foregoing, in case of a termination of employment covered by this Section 3(b), if the Committee determines that the Participant has been offered employment with the acquiror or successor and in connection with that employment will receive a substitute award from the acquiror or successor with an equivalent (or greater) economic value and no less favorable vesting conditions as this Award, the Committee, in its sole discretion, may determine not to provide for the additional vesting under clause (ii) of this Section 3(b).
+Notwithstanding the foregoing, in case of a termination of employment covered by this Section 3(b), if the Company determines that the Participant has been offered employment with the acquiror or successor and in connection with that employment will receive a substitute award from the acquiror or successor with an equivalent (or greater) economic value and no less favorable vesting conditions as this Award, the Company, in its sole discretion, may determine not to provide for the additional vesting under clause (ii) of this Section 3(b).

-- (c) If the Participant's employment with the Company is terminated due to the Participant's death or Disability prior to the Second Tranche Vesting Date, then a prorated number of the unvested Performance RSUs will vest in an amount equal to: - (i) if such termination occurs prior to the First Tranche Vesting Date, (1) the Target number of First Tranche Performance RSUs granted hereby, multiplied by (2) a fraction, the numerator of which is the number of complete and partial calendar months from the Grant Date to the date of termination, and the denominator of which is the number of complete and partial calendar months in the First Tranche Vesting Period, such product to be rounded up to the nearest whole number; and - (ii) if such termination occurs after First Tranche Vesting Date (1) the Target number of Second Tranche Performance RSUs granted hereby, multiplied by a fraction, the numerator of which is the number of complete and partial calendar months following the 18-month anniversary of the Grant Date to the date of termination, and the denominator of which is eighteen, such product to be rounded up to the nearest whole number.
+- (c) If the Participant's employment with the Company is terminated due to the Participant's death or Disability prior to the Vesting Date, then a prorated number of Performance RSUs will vest in an amount equal to: - (i) the Target number of Performance RSUs granted hereby multiplied by - (ii) a fraction, the numerator of which is the number of complete and partial calendar months from the Grant Date to the date of termination, and the denominator of which is the number of complete and partial calendar months in the Vesting Period, such product to be rounded up to the nearest whole number.